lareb/installation/nginx_docker_RoR.md

  - web – for Nginx container,
  - app – for Rails app container.

-create:
+Create 2 Dockerfiles:

- - 2 Dockerfiles – one for Rails app and one for Nginx docker-compose.yml – it allows us to manage both services in oneefile.
+ -  one for Rails app and one for Nginx docker-compose.yml – it allows us to manage both services in oneefile.
  -  nginx.conf – nginx configuration file